datacarpentry/genomics-workshop/setup.md

 To run your own instance of the server used for this workshop, follow these [instructions on creating an Amazon instance](https://datacarpentry.org/genomics-workshop/AMI-setup/).
 Use the AMI `ami-0985860a69ae4cb3d` (Data Carpentry Genomics Beta 2.0 (April 2019)) listed on the Community AMIs page.
 Please note that you must set your location as `N. Virginia` in order to access this community AMI.
 You can change your location in the upper right corner of the main AWS menu bar.

-The cost of using this AMI for a few days, with the t2.medium instance type is very low (about USD $1.50 per day).
+The cost of using this AMI for a few days, with the t2.medium instance type is very low (about USD $1.50 per user, per day).
 Data Carpentry has *no* control over AWS pricing structure and provides this cost estimate with no guarantees.
 Please read AWS documentation on pricing for up-to-date information.

 If you are taking a Genomics Data Carpentry workshop, instances will be set up for you.
 Follow the instructions on [connecting to Data Carpentry Genomics Amazon instances](http://www.datacarpentry.org/cloud-genomics/02-logging-onto-cloud/) to connect to the instance.